jonhardwick-spec/EscapeTheHood.py/README.md

+install Python on your windows or TailsOs computer, run EscapeTheHood.py and it will guide you through these steps.
+It also comes equipped with multiple trap operator tools.

 1. Prep Like a Ghost 👻
 Tor Browser 🕶️: Download from torproject.org.
 Enable bridges if blocked, test at check.torproject.org.
 VPN 🛡️: Use NordVPN or Mullvad.
 Pay with Monero, connect to Switzerland/Sweden, then Tor.
 Check leaks at dnsleaktest.com.